Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 ...
 ~~~

 `presistentVolumeClain` is the key here.
-It tells Kubernetes that this resource requires a persistent volume.
+This tells Kubernetes that this resource requires a persistent volume.
 How it's provided is abstracted away from the user.
 You can be sure that Kubernetes will provide a volume that will always be there.
 Similar to Pods.
 To read up on the details check out this document: [Kubernetes Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes).

 Deploying the mysql Service is done with the following command: